Before you ship hazardous materials

 OLD LABEL DO NOT USE

 2) Changes affecting Lithium Battery classification and shipping.
 There are added revisions to the standard definitions of "Lithium Battery", "Lithium Cell" and "Net Quantity".
 They also further defined when something is to be shipped as a "Battery Powered Vehicle" vs. Lithium Batteries Contained in Equipment (changes to Special provision A21 and new Special Provision A185).
 The final change has to do with the quantity of Lithium batteries you can ship under the "Section II" provisions of packing instructions 965 - 970.
-A link to all the changes for 2013 can be found here: (2013 Shipping Lithium batteries)

-Federal Express has implemented many changes to the manner in which you must ship Dangerous goods with them.
+Federal Express has implemented many changes to the manner in which you must ship Dangerous Goods with them.
 The change with the biggest impact is that FedEx Express will require all Shipper's Declarations for Dangerous Goods (DDG) to be prepared using one of the following methods:

 - FedEx-approved vendor software applications